yaneyba/pitchcraft-app/README.md

 # PitchCraft - AI-Powered Pitch Generation

 A modern React application that uses AI to generate compelling startup pitches, analyze them, and provide marketing suggestions.
+Built with a robust DataProvider architecture for scalable data management.

 ## 🚀 Features